benc-uk/aks-samples/9-oauth/readme.md

 # OAuth2 Proxy
-This demo sets up a reverse OAuth2 proxy in your Kubernetes cluster allowing you to protect applications behind an authentication & login flow.
+This scenario sets up a reverse OAuth2 proxy in your Kubernetes cluster allowing you to protect applications behind an authentication & login flow.
 It is based on this example: https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth

-No code changes to the app are required.
+No code changes to the app are required 😄

 It uses [OAuth2 Proxy](https://pusher.github.io/oauth2_proxy/) and the NGINX Ingress Controller (the AKS HTTP Application Routing add-on is supported)

 Two examples of identity provider are provided; one using GitHub and one Azure AD (also called the [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/))

 ## Pre-reqs
-- NGINX Ingress Controller installed or AKS HTTP Application Routing add-on
+- NGINX Ingress Controller installed or AKS HTTP Application Routing add-on.
-- DNS setup with domain name pointing at your Kubernetes ingress
+- DNS setup with domain name pointing at your Kubernetes ingress.
+You can use nip.io
-- TLS cert for that domain, this can be done with cert-manager
+- TLS cert for that domain, this can be done with cert-manager.

 Configuring of DNS, the ingress controller and cert-manager is outside the scope of this scenario